nike14/nike14.github.io/index.md

   <img src="/images/logo.png" alt="Avatar" style="width:300px"><br>
   <br>
   <p>
-  Having ​6.9​ years of IT experience in Automation testing. (​API Testing ​using rest assured and request​, web application ​using Selenium Webdriver 3.0,​ Android Mobile application ​using Appium​, Load Testing ​using locust)
+- I am passionate about technology and willing to contribute in building a configurable, robust and scalable automation suite with 6.10+  years of experience in Automation Testing.
+- Experienced in Automation of API Testing in Rest Assured using Core Java and Request using Python by approaching TDD and LCC (lemon cheesecake)frameworks.
+- Experienced in Automation of Web App in Nightwatch API, Cucumber using Node.JS and Selenium Webdriver with Core Java by approaching  BDD and TDD frameworks.
+- Experienced in Automation of Mobile App in Appium with Core Java by approaching  BDD framework.
+- Experienced in Load Testing using modern load testing framework with Python
+- Experienced in CICD by using Jenkins
+- Experience in code deployment tools like Bitbucket and Git

   </p>
   <p>
    Mobile: +91 7798522172<br>